florza/contests-example/README.md

 - "Loading display" with slot <table-busy> (see BootstrapyVue Doku)

 ## Recent tasks
+- Authorization with access token, no more cookies and csrf tokens
+- Adaptions to new versions of packages, only one axios instance
-- Reading contest in one API-call, including participants and matches
+- Reading all data of one contest in one API-call, including participants and matches
 - Params and results of API calls to backend in JSON-API format
 - Show in page header if connected to Heroku
 - Vue-Bootstrap-DateTime-Picker for match.planned_at, show planned_at with time in all views